Combining tides with satellite data¶

 For a more detailed guide to using STAC metadata and odc-stac

-to find and load satellite data, refer to the Digital Earth Australia STAC user guide.
+to find and load satellite data, refer to the odc-stac Python package documentation. eo-tides

 import odc.stac